 Share appreciation by giving the gift of an experience

 At Blueboard, we strongly believe that experiences are the best way to show employee appreciation.
 Unlike the standard gift card or cash bonus, experiential rewards are memorable, personal, and shareable.

 Not to mention that experiential gifts for employees are proven to improve engagement and talent retention rates to help your company succeed over time.
 You can see how employees rated Blueboard for growing their feelings of appreciation, motivation, and as a tool for retaining top talent here on our blog.
 Experiential rewards are the perfect idea for Employee Appreciation Day!

 Instead of telling you about all the experiential rewards we have in our extensive, hand-curated menu (there are too many great ones to choose from!), we want to show you - we put together this video to showcase some of our favorite #Blueboarding moments - from employees hiking glaciers in Alaska to meeting llamas in Machu Picchu, to taking in some "me time" at the spa.
 We’ve had the honor of rewarding thousands of employees with Blueboard experiences that helped them challenge their comfort zones, indulge in their passions, or try new things.
 We’d love to include your team as part of our Blueboard family too.

 We hope you and your team have a memorable National Employee Appreciation Day this year.
 If you have questions about Blueboard or additional ideas on how to demonstrate employee appreciation, we’d love to connect.
-Feel free to reach out via the Request Demo button at top to learn more ^^, or give us a shout in the Live Chat window at the bottom right corner!
+Feel free to reach out via the Request Demo form, or give us a shout in the Live Chat window at the bottom right corner!